Topaz-1969

 Topaz is an intriguing, suspenseful 1969 latter-day Alfred Hitchcock film.

-To be fair, as with many great films, it is complex and layered and requires close attention and even multiple viewings.
+As with many great films, it is complex and layered, requiring close attention and even multiple viewings.

 The issue with Topaz is that the film suffers from a lack of recognizable stars- a trademark of Hitchcock films in his heyday.
 Frederick Stafford (Andre) and Karin Dor (Juanita) are the featured romantic couple.

-Despite his being married to another woman, Andre and Juanita are the couples the audience is intended to root for.
+Despite his being married to another woman, Andre and Juanita are the couple the audience is intended to root for.

 Each spy does their best to obtain the secrets, some in a sinister fashion.

-The French accents especially can be tough to understand, but it is a thrilling film that traverses from New York City to Cuba to France.
-The main protagonist is Andre and Stafford has a high level of charisma and a suave manner.
+The French accents, especially, can be tough to understand, but it is a thrilling film that traverses New York City, Cuba, and France.
+The main protagonist is Andre, and Stafford has a high level of charisma and a suave manner.

 The character is quite similar to James Bond.
-The film itself plays out like a Bond film with the exotic locales, the beautiful women, and the political intrigue.
+The film itself plays out like a Bond film, with exotic locales, beautiful women, and political intrigue.

 As with most Hitchcock films, the set pieces and art direction are beautiful and perfect.
 One highlight is a particular character’s death scene in Cuba.
-Involved in a love story throughout the film, the death is tragic yet heartfelt and very surprising.
+Throughout the film, the love story is involved, and the death is tragic yet heartfelt and shocking.

-Topaz, sadly, was unsuccessful at the box office due to no Hollywood names attached to it and little promotion, although it made several top ten critics lists in 1969.
+Topaz, sadly, was unsuccessful at the box office due to the lack of Hollywood names attached and limited promotion, although it made several top-ten critics’ lists in 1969.

-Topaz is certainly one of the more obscure of Hitchcock films, but an excellent one to be discovered and revered.
+Topaz is undoubtedly one of the more obscure of Hitchcock’s films, but an excellent one to discover and revere.